ivillamadrid/FloodMapping/docs/source/wetdry.rst

   :width: 400
   :alt: Advance over flat and dry bottom

-Dam-break advance with speed :math:`2c_1` over flat, frictionless and dry bottom, being the celerity value :math:`c_1=\sqrt{gh_1}`.
+Dam-break advance with speed :math:`2c_1` over flat, frictionless and dry bottom, being the celerity value :math:`c_1=\sqrt{gh_1}`  (really fast !)

-Some typical scenarios where the whole dynamics is not essential, are rivers across large floodplains with many days of routing, or when the available digital elevation model is coarse or not accurate, whereas the propagation of fronts and discontinuities is relevant in: urban flash floods and surface drainage systems, narrow and steep valleys downstream dam structures, tsunamis, etc.
+Some typical scenarios where the whole dynamics is not essential, are rivers across large floodplains with many days of downstream routing, or when the available digital elevation model is coarse or not accurate, whereas the propagation of fronts and discontinuities is relevant in: flash floods, particularly in urban districts  with affected surface drainage systems, narrow and steep valleys downstream dam structures breaching, tsunamis, etc.